 - Severe tooth pain, especially when biting and chewing

 - A recurring pimple or bump on the nearby gums

 - Darkening in the color of the tooth

 - Extreme tooth sensitivity to hot and cold temperatures

 - Swelling and tenderness in the surrounding gums

 Root canal therapy can alleviate these symptoms and restore your smile to optimal health and function.
-Root canal therapy involves removing the infected dental pulp and tooth nerve, cleaning the tooth, and filling in the tooth.
-In order to seal and protect the tooth, and to restore its structure, your skilled dentist, Dr. Sam Amirani, may recommend a custom dental crown.
-Root canal therapy in Wichita, Kansas is typically completed in just one painless visit to our dental office.
-If you suffer from the symptoms of an infected tooth, we encourage you to contact our dental office soon to receive the care you need.
+Root canal therapy involves removing the infected dental pulp and tooth nerve, cleaning the tooth and filling in the tooth.
+In order to seal and protect the tooth, and to restore its structure, our skilled dentists, Dr. Sam Amirani or Dr. Tom Lawlis, may recommend a custom dental crown.
+Root canal therapy in Wichita, Kansas, is typically completed in just one painless visit to Associates in Family Dentistry.
+If you suffer from the symptoms of an infected tooth, we encourage you to contact our office at 316-686-7155 soon to receive the care you need.
 We are committed to improving the health of your smile!